 - Persistent Feature: Yes

-Potential Limitations of DSL
+Potential Limitations of the older DSL

 - Compatibility Issues: Limited support for modern hardware and drivers.